Solo Mode

 Solo paid subscribers have full access to the web dashboard at the same URL as Club users.
 Your dashboard includes:

 The Finances tab is present but primarily useful if you’ve set an hourly rate and want to track your own estimated costs over time.
-The member ledger and group billing features are not applicable.
+The member ledger and group billing features are not applicable on Solo.

 See The Web Dashboard for full details.